-For the services it provides to each Fund, the Adviser pays Angel Oak a sub-advisory fee, which is calculated daily and payable monthly, at an annual rate based on the Fund's daily net assets multiplied by the sub-advisory fees set forth below.
+For the services it provides to each Fund, Strive pays Angel Oak a fee, which is calculated daily and paid monthly, at an annual rate based on a Fund's daily net assets as follows, subject to a minimum payment of \$100,000 per annum inclusive of both Funds:

-The payment of a sub-advisory fee by the Adviser to Angel Oak is subject to the terms of each Fund's sponsorship agreement described below.
+The payment of a sub-advisory fee by Strive to Angel Oak is subject to the terms of each Fund's sponsorship agreement described below.

 The Angel Oak Sub-Advisory Agreement was approved by the Trustees (including all the Independent Trustees) and holders of a majority of the outstanding Shares, in compliance with the 1940 Act.
 The Angel Oak Sub-Advisory Agreement will continue in force for an initial period of two years.
-Thereafter, the Angel Oak Sub-Advisory Agreement is renewable from year to year with respect to the Fund, so long as its continuance is approved at least annually (1) by the vote, cast in person (or virtually, if permitted) at a meeting called for that purpose, of a majority of those Trustees who are not "interested persons" of the Trust; and (2) by the majority vote of either the full Board or the vote of a majority of the outstanding Shares.
+Thereafter, the Angel Oak Sub-Advisory Agreement is renewable from year to year with respect to the Fund, so long as its continuance is approved at least annually (1) by the vote, cast in person (or virtually, if then-permitted) at a meeting called for that purpose, of a majority of those Trustees who are not "interested persons" of the Trust; and (2) by the majority vote of either the full Board or the vote of a majority of the outstanding Shares.
 The Angel Oak Sub-Advisory Agreement will terminate automatically in the event of its assignment, and is terminable at any time without penalty by vote of a majority of the Board or, with respect to the Fund, by a majority of the outstanding Shares of the Fund, or by the Adviser, upon 60 days' written notice to Angel Oak, or by Angel Oak on 90 days' written notice to the Adviser and the Trust.
 The Angel Oak Sub-Advisory Agreement provides that Angel Oak shall not be protected against any liability to the Trust or its shareholders by reason of willful misfeasance, fraud, bad faith or gross negligence on its part in the performance of its duties or from reckless disregard of its obligations or duties thereunder.